 1. Syllabus

-First, let’s discuss syllabus!
+First, let’s discuss the syllabus!
 The syllabus offered by CBSE is easier than ICSE, especially in terms of subject depth.
 The former has been more traditional in its approach, laying emphasis on the assimilation of knowledge, especially in the fields of Mathematics and Sciences.

 Additionally, the curriculum focuses on preparing students for entrance and competitive examinations, resulting in a shift from the importance of languages.
-The importance laid on extra-curricular activities is also much lesser because students are encouraged to concentrate on their studies and examinations.
+The importance laid on extra-curricular activities is also much less because students are encouraged to concentrate on their studies and examinations.

 The ICSE curriculum is more comprehensive with a balance between all the fields – Humanities, Sciences and Languages.
 With a focus on personality development, the approach to learning is broader.